ArhanCodes/nudge/README.md

 Nudge is a personalised sustainability tracker to nudge better habits built for my EPQ.
 The project explores the question: "To what extent can a personalised digital tool influence individual sustainable behaviour change across multiple environmental domains?"

 ### What it does
-nudge lets users track their daily habits across four sustainability domains — transport, diet, energy use, and waste. each activity is converted into a real CO₂e score using emissions data, giving users a clear picture of their environmental footprint over time.
+Nudge lets users track their daily habits across four sustainability domains (transport, diet, energy use, and waste).
+Each activity is converted into a real CO₂e score using emissions data, giving users a clear picture of their environmental footprint over time.

 ### Features